zchen1-ua/be434-fall-2021/docs/syllabus.md

 ## Optional Texts or Readings

 * The Python Quick Book (3rd ed), Manning, 2018.
-* Beyond the Basic Stuff with Python, Sweigart, 2021
+* Beyond the Basic Stuff with Python, Sweigart, No Starch, 2021
+* Mastering Python for Bioinformatics, Youens-Clark, O'Reilly, 2021
-* Beginning Python, Apress, Hetland, 2017.
+* Beginning Python, Hetland, Apress, 2017.
 * Python for Data Analysis 2nd edition, O’Reilly, 2017.
 * Additional required readings will be listed weekly on the course schedule and D2L.